xiwang129/GPS_PINO/README.md

 ## Point Symmetry Derivations

 To avoid extensive derivations for the symmetries and action on the residual, we implemented the relevant derivations in Mathematica using the MathLie library [[link](https://library.wolfram.com/infocenter/ID/2461/)].
-The Mathematica notebook can be found in the ```mathlie_test_prolong.nb```.
+The Mathematica notebook can be found in ```mathlie_test_prolong.nb```